-Brandon Novak was on track to become a huge name in professional skateboarding.
+Brandon Novak’s rise to fame was made evident in his growing popularity as a professional skateboarder.
 While he surely made a name for himself, he did it under the influence of drugs.
-So how did this Baltimore native go from a skateboarding career to an avid drug user to a rehab advocate?
+So how did this Baltimore native go from a skateboarding career to an avid drug user to a recovery advocate?
 What’s the connection between skateboarding and drugs?

 Just like Brandon Novak, some other professional skateboarders have fallen into the trap of drugs.
 Brandon Novak’s best bud, Bam Margera, fellow professional skater and stuntman, has had his own bout with alcohol and drug addiction.
 Jason Acuna, better known as Wee Man, is also a fellow skateboarder with a history of drug use.
-But why is there this pattern with drugs in skateboarding?
+But why is there this pattern of drugs in skateboard culture?

 Professional skateboarders take risks most people never will experience and dedicate their life to a sport.
 Some users embrace the use of drugs and alcohol due to the people in their life.
-In the skateboard culture, if the people you are hanging out with are partying and using drugs, it’s not uncommon to find yourself following their footsteps.
+In the skateboarding lifestyle and culture, if the people you are hanging out with are partying and using drugs, it’s not uncommon to find yourself following in their footsteps.
 Some skateboarders use drugs like alcohol, heroin, cocaine, meth, and opioids as a coping mechanism, and others find themselves using drugs because their friends and other skaters are doing it.

-Most of the drug users like Brandon Novak find themselves falling into drug use at an early age, which can lead to a life of destruction.
-Brandon Novak was hanging around a crowd of partiers who weren’t exactly the soberest crowd.
+When Brandon Novak’s drug problem started, he was hanging around a crowd of partiers who weren’t exactly the most sober crowd.
 Drugs love company.
 When a drug user is in a group, the group is most likely going to participate.
-Through heroin, cocaine, alcohol, and more, skateboarding and drugs are connected by the social, mental, and physical aspects of the individual and the people they surround themselves with.
+Through heroin, cocaine, alcohol, and more, drugs and skateboarding are connected by the social, mental, and physical aspects of the individual and the people they surround themselves with.

 But there comes the point where you, as a skateboarder, need to decide to go to rehab or leave your team behind.
-At seventeen, Brandon Novak chose to leave his professional skateboarding team, the Powell-Peralta team, to go to rehab and receive addiction treatment.
+At seventeen, Brandon Novak left his professional skateboarding team, the Powell-Peralta team, to go to rehab and receive addiction treatment.